mihailik/lte716/README.md

 # Screenshots for the device I have bought

-The specs don't match the ones sokd to me :-(
+The specs don't match the ones sold to me :-(

 ![1](Screenshot_2015-08-25-10-29-28.png)
 ![2](Screenshot_2015-08-25-10-29-40.png)